 End of Year Sale - Up to $65K off - Ends Dec.
 31st

 The soil is one of the abundantly available renewable resources on earth.
-However, increasing population and various human activities like industrialization, urbanization, mining, etc. are slowly rendering the fertile usable soil unfit for use.
+However, increasing population and various human activities like industrialization, urbanization, mining, etc. are slowly rendering the fertile, usable soil unfit for use.
 Damage and deterioration of soil include:

 • Loss of fertility